table of contents

 The Purpose of Proposition 213 According to the Initiative

 The first reason mentioned for Prop 213 is that the costs for car insurance have skyrocketed in California for those who are taking responsibility for their actions.
-The drunk drivers, motorists that are not insured, and criminal felons are breaking the law, and there is no reason that they should be getting rewarded for being irresponsible and breaking the law.
+Drunk drivers, motorists that are not insured, and criminal felons are breaking the law, and there is no reason that they should be getting rewarded for being irresponsible and breaking the law.

 However, under the current regulations, the drunk drivers and motorists that are uninsured that are involved in accidents can recover damages that are unreasonable from citizens that are abiding by the law, and criminals have recovered damages from citizens, who were following the law, while they were committing their crimes.